Blog

 This year, the harvest moved fast, starting earlier than usual and already approaching the finish line.
 We’ve been cupping since the first weeks of the auction, which marks the start of the harvest season, and the cup quality has been strong from early January onwards, and the best coffees are already in circulation.

 We observe internal prices that remain elevated due to strong auction performance.
-Producers, especially in Nyeri and Central Kenya, are disciplined sellers.
-Some are holding coffee for the auction rather than offering discounts for direct sales.
-With volume reduced and demand steady, high-quality coffee is moving quickly, and waiting to buy could mean missing out.
+Producers, especially in Nyeri and Central Kenya, are disciplined sellers, some are holding coffee for the auction rather than offering discounts for direct sales.

 Washed coffee drying on raised beds